apache/pinot/pinot-controller/src/main/resources/Readme.md

+# Pinot Controller UI
+This package contains code for Pinot Controller UI.

-# How to setup Pinot UI for development
+## How to setup Pinot UI for development

 1. Make sure pinot backend is running on port 9000.
 Follow [this guide](https://github.com/apache/pinot?tab=readme-ov-file#building-pinot) for the same.
 2. Navigate to ui source code folder